 Knowledge of the principles and practices of the Geographic Information System (GIS) program.

-Ability to organize and perform technical research on subdivision and zoning related issues.
+Ability to organize and perform technical research on development related issues.

 Ability to present technical information clearly and in an interesting manner to various groups and the general public.